Online retailers are losing a huge chunk of their earnings to fraudsters. How can you protect your brand from this threat?

 When skilled cybercriminals commit a clean fraud, it’s almost impossible to detect, as they often leave no traces of any illicit activity.
 To do this, they closely study the fraud protection measures being adopted by an online shopping website.
 This familiarity lets them go around or find loopholes in a store’s web security features.

-A triangulation fraud, which combines several identity theft techniques, has three phases.
-First, a fake ecommerce website is created, luring in buyers by offering high-quality goods for extremely low prices.
+Triangulation fraud, which combines several identity theft techniques, has three phases.
+First, a fake ecommerce website is created, luring buyers by offering high-quality goods for extremely low prices.
 Typically, however, there’s a caveat: customers can only pay with their credit cards to acquire the item or gain more perks such as free shipping.
 The bogus website would then collect information about the customer.

 Here’s where the second phase comes in.
 Once the customers’ names and credit card details have been stolen, they would be used by the fraudster to place a legitimate order on the shop’s real website.
 The items would then be shipped to the original customer.
 At this point, both the brand and the customer still don’t know they’ve become victims of an online scam.